cabal-club/cable/moderation.md

 Example:

--   User A authors a `post/role` setting `recipient = B.public_key` and
+-   User Aleph authors a `post/role` setting `recipient = Bert.public_key` and
     `role = 1 mod` where the channel context is the entire cabal
--   Some time later, A authors another `post/role`, setting `recipient = B.public_key` and `role = 2 admin` for the previous channel context
+-   Some time later, Aleph authors another `post/role`, setting `recipient = Bert.public_key` and `role = 2 admin` for the previous channel context

 Result:

-User A views user B as an admin for the entire cabal, and A's active role for B is that `post/role` setting B as an admin (A's newest role for B).
-The role from A to B setting B as a moderator is obsolete and may be discarded.
+User Aleph views user Bert as an admin for the entire cabal, and Aleph's active role for Bert is that `post/role` setting Bert as an admin (Aleph's newest role for Bert).
+The role from Aleph to Bert setting Bert as a moderator is obsolete and may be discarded.

 #### 4.2.4 Declining roles